Highest Earning Positions in Nursing within Today’s Medical Industry

 During the pre-operative phase, they assess the patients’ medical histories and create personalized plans that will ensure the right levels of anesthesia are to be administered.

 Plainly put, they play an integral role in ensuring that surgeries go smoothly and are richly rewarded for that expertise.
-With a median annual salary of $183,580, nurse anesthetists enjoy both a fulfilling career and financial stability.
+With a median annual salary of $183,580, nurse anesthetists enjoy both a fulfilling career and financial stability as a part of Highest Earning Positions in Nursing.

 Nurse Practitioner